-When teaching beginners to write indirect suggestions for learning conversational hypnosis, I sometimes choose to start the training first with exercises to write simple direct instructions easily.
-And for this I use and share the design principle originally coined by the US Navy and it is called KISS - Keep It Simple, Stupid.
+When teaching beginners to write indirect suggestions for learning conversational programming, I sometimes choose to start the training first with exercises to write simple direct instructions easily.
+And for this I use and share the design principle originally coined by the US Navy, and it is called KISS – Keep It Simple, Stupid.
 Also, famously known by programmers as Keep it Short and Simple.

 Some examples of simple instructions:

 2. Develop an increasing curiosity for Maths everyday.